jaehughes/IDPDocs/docs/assesment.md

 For mechanical design acceptance, we want to.
 These should be sufficient for you to construct your robot, and to use the files to laser cut/3D print parts as required.
 We want to know what material you have to chosen to use and why as part of the submitted designs.

 * **Overall CAD Assembly.** Showing the assembled CAD model.
 This should be as near as possible to actual design.
 If any changes are made to the mechanical parts by 'hand crafting' attempts should be made to make the CAD model reflect this, or notes should be added to the CAD model.
 The assembly should include any sensors mounts, electronics mounts and therefore must be developed in conjunction with the other sub-teams.
+Make sure you have a drawing with:
+    * Overall assembly showing the entire structure (including any mounts for sensors)
+    * 3D view and appropriate plan/side views
+    * Include balloon labels which identify each part

-* **2D Drawing of parts.**  2D drawings of each of the parts should be developed.
+* **2D Drawing of parts/subsystems.**  2D drawings of each of the parts should be developed.
 These should be sufficiently detailed such that if given to another person, they could build and assemble the system.
 These will also be useful for yourselves when constructing the robot.
-These should include:
-- Major dimensions (of folded and unfolded structures where applicable)
+The parts should be laid out appropriately on the drawing and should include: Major dimensions (of folded and unfolded structures where applicable), indications if any threads should be applied to holes.
+Make sure you have a drawing with:
+    * Each part with dimensions
+    * Where applicable folded and unfolded views and dimension
+    * If tapping holes identify this
+    * If you want to include multiple parts per drawing, make sure they are appropriate to mix - don't mix 3D printing/laser cutting drawings

-- Indications if any threads should be applied to holes Some examples of good/bad drawings can be found [here](http://www3.eng.cam.ac.uk/DesignOffice/idp/resources/current/da_mech1.pdf).
+Some examples of good/bad drawings can be found [here](http://www3.eng.cam.ac.uk/DesignOffice/idp/resources/current/da_mech1.pdf).

 ###Functional Demonstration